XiaoS007/EIJC2020/README.md

 ### Acknowledgments

 We want to thank all the crew at DataHarvest for their commitment, their help, their trust.
-Special Thanks to
+Special Thanks to Adriana Homolova, our moderator on this session!

+This session and code is inspired on [BearHunt](https://twitter.com/bearhunt11)'s brilliant work [here](https://medium.com/analytics-vidhya/tracking-ships-and-visualize-them-in-qgis-35c074810937)